szc12153/sparse_meta_tuning/README.md

 ##  Unleashing the Power of Meta-tuning for Few-shot Generalization Through Sparse Interpolated Experts
-This repository contains a pytorch implementation for the paper: Unleashing the Power of Meta-tuning for Few-shot Generalization Through Sparse Interpolated Experts
+This repository contains a pytorch implementation for the paper at ICML 2024: Unleashing the Power of Meta-tuning for Few-shot Generalization Through Sparse Interpolated Experts
+### Project Website
+Visit our website at https://szc12153.github.io/sparse_meta_tuning for more details and to watch a short video discussion on SMAT! :blush:

+### Meta-tuned SMAT checkpoints
+We are releasing our meta-tuned SMAT checkpoints for pre-trained Vision Transformer backbones of various scales on [HuggingFace](https://huggingface.co/collections/szcjerry/meta-tuned-smat-vits-665823383b2fcd0255363d4e).
+These checkpoints can be easily accessed by using the API call *SparseInterpolatedExperts.from_pretrained('model-name-on-huggingface')*.

 ### Setups
 The code requires:
 - python 3.8